 - You don’t need every record: Don’t let the fact that you haven’t hung on to every receipt and tax record stop you from addressing your problems.
 Your tax attorney will be able to help you obtain duplicate copies and fill in any information gaps.

 - You probably won’t owe as much as you think: When income tax returns aren’t filed, the IRS estimates the tax liability based on substitute filed returns.
-Usually, the estimated liabilities on SFRs are higher than the actual amount owed once a correct tax return is prepared
+Usually, the estimated liabilities on SFRs are higher than the actual amount owed once a correct tax return is prepare

 - The IRS will take your situation into account: Sometimes, the IRS will reduce or eliminate your late filing penalties if you have a good reason for not filing your tax returns.